-In New York, UN chief Guterres condemned the escalating violence and called on all sides to work towards ensuring conditions conducive to the holding of credible and peaceful elections, his spokesman Stephane Dujarric said in a statement.
+In New York, UN Secretary-General Antonio Guterres condemned the escalating violence and called on all sides to work towards ensuring conditions conducive to the holding of credible and peaceful elections, his spokesman Stephane Dujarric said in a statement.

 The UN chief called on all parties to 'resolve their differences peacefully... in the interest of the Central African people who have for too long suffered from violence and instability.'

-The government on Wednesday accused former president Francois Bozize of a 'plan to destabilise the country,' while the opposition says it fears massive electoral fraud.
+Tensions are very high in the CAR, with the government on Wednesday accusing former president Francois Bozize of a 'plan to destabilise the country,' while the opposition says it fears massive electoral fraud.

 Bozize, who recently returned after years in exile, has been barred from running in the election by the country's top court as he had been sought in a international arrest warrant filed by the CAR on charges including murder, arbitrary arrest and torture.

-The CAR spiralled into conflict in 2013, when Bozize, was ousted by as president the Seleka, a rebel coalition drawn largely from the Muslim minority.
+The ballot is a crucial test for one of Africa's most volatile countries, which spiralled into conflict in 2013 when Bozize was ousted by the Seleka, a rebel coalition drawn largely from the Muslim minority.

 The coup triggered a bloodbath between the Seleka and so-called 'anti-Balaka' self-defence forces, mainly Christian and animist.

-France intervened militarily in its former colony and after a transitional period, elections were staged in 2016 and won by president Faustin-Archange Touadera.
+France intervened militarily in its former colony and after a transitional period elections were held in 2016 and won by Touadera.